kktse/kktse.github.io/_posts/2022-07-12-trends-in-vehicle-cg-height-and-ssf.markdown

 ## Final comments

-In this article, we identified trends in vehicle centre of gravity height and static stability factor using a data set that spans over five decades.
-We discovered clear clustering of the data based on vehicle classification, specifically whether the vehicle was a car or a truck.
-An increasing trend in static stability factor with respect to time is primarily driven by an increase in vehicle track width.
+In this study, we identified trends in vehicle centre of gravity height and static stability factor using a data set that spans over five decades.
+We discovered clustering of the data based on vehicle classification, specifically whether the vehicle was a car or a truck.
+An increasing trend in static stability factor with respect to time is driven by an increase in vehicle track width.

 For performance enthusiasts, choosing a vehicle with the highest possible static stability factor is desirable to minimize the traction loss due to load